VladimirMakaev/cqrs-journey-doc/Journey_07_V3Release.markdown

 # Chapter 7: Adding Resilience and Optimizing Performance

-"You cannot fly like an eagle with the wings of a wren."
-Henry Hudson
+_Reaching the end of our journey: the final tasks_

-# Introduction
+> "You cannot fly like an eagle with the wings of a wren," Henry Hudson

 The two primary goals for this last stage in our journey are to make the system more resilient to failures and to improve the responsiveness of